Strategy One: Bank Your Foods

 Stocking your Pantry:

-- There really is no reason to pay regular prices on items that store well.
+- There really is no reason to pay regular prices for items that store well.

 - Keep a price book so you know the rock bottom prices for your stores and stock up when these items hit their lows.